-Discover printable brochures and posters to help share the Selective Service mission.
-You can easily download and print the materials from our website at https://www.sss.gov/educators/.
-To request a hardcopy of the Teacher's Guide, or other materials, please email publicaffairs@sss.gov.
+Find printable brochures and posters to help you share the Selective Service mission with your students.
+You can easily download and print the materials from our website at www.sss. gov/news-and-media/outreach-materials/, or contact publicaffairs@sss.gov to request printed materials or with specific outreach material requests.